adsaines/adsaines.github.io/FEEDBACK.md

 - Under the "thanks" tab, under NPM, you say, "I was pleasntly surprised....."
 Fix it to pleasantly.
 - Under the "thanks" tab, under NextJs, you say, "..... cloud environments very easy.
 Sending love."
 Change easy to easily.
 Easily is an adverb, modifying your slang verb, "ported."

-# Me

-- the colors should be named after the colors, not text or background